Calindra/eitri-docs/en/docs/eitri-cli.md

 Usage: `eitri test [options]`

-Runs the tests of your Eitri app.
+Runs the tests of your Eitri-App.

 #### Available Options